6 myths about electric vehicles and the outbound supply chain

 Of course, global OEMs and suppliers are working hard to make EVs even greener by charging batteries from renewable sources.
 This is seen as the ‘last mile’ in terms of the environmental benefits of this technology.

-6. The infrastructure for charging EVs is inadequate – each unit requires its own charging station.
+Myth 6: The infrastructure at terminals for charging EVs is inadequate – each unit requires its own charging station.

-While many believe that every vehicle requires its own charging station, the number of charging stations actually depends on the customer’s state of charge requirements and the transport mode with which the units were delivered at the storage facility.
+While many believe that every vehicle requires its own charging station, the number of charging stations will depend on the customer’s state of charge requirements and the transport mode with which the units were delivered at the terminal.
 A case in point: Wallenius Wilhelmsen recently moved 30,000 EVs from the Baltimore to Zeebrugge and used four charging stations at the port of load and 20 at the port of delivery.
 Charging times vary but are generally thought to take between two and four hours per unit.